Contents

-If you’ve tried hiring in fintech recently, you already know the drill.
+If you've tried hiring in fintech recently, you will already know that the competition for top talent is intense.

-The competition is intense, the right experience is rare, and traditional recruitment agencies tend to move at a pace that doesn’t match the urgency of building financial technology.
+Software developers with the right experience are rare, and you are competing with massive institutions.
+On top of that, traditional recruitment agencies tend to move at a pace that doesn't match the urgency of building financial technology.

-Let’s look at those alternatives, how they compare to the usual recruitment agencies, and where options like Trio may help you fill roles faster and with more context than a traditional recruiter can offer.
+Let's look at those fintech recruiting agency alternatives, how recruiting firms like Trio may help you fill roles faster and with more context than a traditional recruiter can offer.

 Recruitment agencies can be helpful, especially when you're looking for executive search support or building out entire teams.
 But they carry tradeoffs.